Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
+Click for DetailsThe card second from the right represents the physical vision: how the object is seen at a base or mechanical level.
 King of Cups, when reversed: The dark essence of water behaving as air, such as rain clouds in a gray sky: A pillar of maturity and patience, hiding a deep insecurity and an indecisive nature.
 One who secretly lusts for power, but lacks the courage, intellect, or work ethic necessary to take it.
 A charming seducer who appears innocent and understanding, but is in fact selfish and unfaithful.

-Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
+Click for DetailsThe card second from the left represents the emotional vision: how passions and values are creatively stimulated by the mental vision.
 The Magician: Mastery over word, mind, and matter.
 The ability to turn ideas into actions, handle problems, and control one's life.
 The initiation of new projects, great works, or a new way of life.
 Eloquent and moving communication.
 Arcane and eldritch technologies.